francescmm/GitQlient/README.md

 ## Development documentation

 I'm aware that developers may like to have some more information beyond the User Manual.
 Whether you want to collaborate in the development or just to know how GitQlient works I think it's nice to have some development documentation.
-In the [Wiki section](https://github.com/francescmm/GitQlient/wiki) I will release class diagramas, sequence diagrams as well as the Release Plan an features.
+In the [Wiki section](https://github.com/francescmm/GitQlient/wiki) I will release class diagrams, sequence diagrams as well as the Release Plan an features.
 Take a look!

 ## Licenses